Pixplicity/beginners-workshop/lesson4/README.md

 1. **BONUS:** Override the `protected void onListItemClick(ListView l, View v, int position, long id)` method and try to display the animal name via a [Toast](../cheatsheet.md#toast)

 ## Building a custom adapter with BaseAdapter
 Okay, a list with Strings is kind of nice as an example, but what about a list with a little bit more information.
-Let's say a list of animals with a thumbnail image and two textviews with the animal name and the type of animal.
+Let's say a list of animals with a thumbnail image and two TextViews with the animal name and the type of animal.
 Something like this:

 ![Custom adapater result](img/custom_adapter_result.png)